JeremyEudy/Vigenere_Cracker/README.md

 # Vigenère Cracker
-A Perl program for cracking text enciphered with the Vigenère cipher method.
+A Perl program for cracking text enciphered with the Vigenère cipher method, and a C program for encoding text with the same method.

 ## Getting Started
 Easy clone: